• Skip to primary navigation

 This appetizer, or side dish, is a classic levant region recipe consisting of mashed cooked eggplant that is mixed with seasonings, olive oil, lemon juice, and tahini.
 Interestingly enough the baba ganoush we eat most often in the United States is actually something called Mutabbal.

 Authentic baba ganoush does not use tahini and is usually garnished with pomegranate molasses or seeds and olive oil while being mixed with tomatoes and other veggies.
-So not to confuse anyone, we’ll stick with the version we most commonly eat here in the US.
+So as not to confuse anyone, we’ll stick with the version we most commonly eat here in the US.

 There are few ingredients in this recipe making it easy to make and extremely full-flavored.
 Here is what you will most often find in this classic recipe: